 Clients often try to slice and dice our SEO recommendations.
 For example, “Out of this list of 40 tasks, if we only do these five, how much traffic will we get?”

 SEO doesn’t work that way.
 Minor changes add up and have a synergistic effect.
-It’s usually not possible to separate recommended changes and say what the results will be for doing some versus all of them.
+It’s usually impossible to separate recommended changes and say what the results will be for doing some versus all of them.

 That’s like trying to build a race car and settling for a great engine but no wheels.

-For instance, clients often discount the value of editing meta tags — a page by page task that can seem time-consuming and trivial.
-And time consuming it is, but certainly not trivial.
+For instance, clients often discount the value of editing meta tags — a page-by-page task that can seem time-consuming and trivial.
+And it is time-consuming, but certainly not trivial.

 Those who do see the value usually have seen positive results from optimizing titles and meta descriptions in the past.
 We have never seen it hurt, and almost always see solid improvement.
 What is especially helpful is if the implementation team understands how SEO really works at an advanced level.